JayrodHarv/3DAnimatedChristmasTree/README.md

 Enter command `sudo python CycleAnimations.py` to cycle through every animation.
 By default, the ordering is shuffled and the duration of each animation is 60 seconds (1 minute).
 Enter command `sudo python CycleAnimations.py --help` for information on how to change these parameters

 Enter command `sudo python PlaySingleAnimation.py` to select an animation from the list to play indefinitely.

+### How to simulate the tree
+Run the TreeVisualizer script to simulate the tree and the animations I have created for it.
+For the coordinates, use either the tree_d_coords.txt or the test_coords.txt files and you should be able to have a virtual version of my tree play the animations.